-Mean, Median and Modal Value
+Mean, Median and Mode

-What are mean, median and modal?
+What are mean, median and mode?

 Measures of location can be used to summarize or describe a list of data with only one parameter.
 An example would be that the average duration of studies of sports students at the university XY is 11.1 semesters.

 Together with the dispersion parameter, the location parameter therefore describe a distribution in the statistics.
-The most commonly used location parameter are the mean, the modal value and the median.
+The most commonly used location parameter are the mean, the mode and the median.
 All these measures describe the centre of distribution in different ways.
 Which location parameter is used depends on the level of measurement of the variable and the robustness to outliers.